zer2/Fantasy-Basketball--in-progress-/readme.md

 I call these G-scores, and it turns out that these are quite different from Z-scores.
 For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.

 This matches with the way many fantasy players think about volatile categories like steals; they know that a technical advantage in them based on Z-scores is flimsy so they prioritize them less.
 Why invest strongly in steals, when you will lose the category often anyway due to bad luck?
-The G-score idea just converts that intuition into a mathematical rigor.
+The G-score idea just converts that intuition into a mathematical rigor

-It is easy to confirm that upon reflection, G-scores are more sensible than Z-scores.
-Consider the following two scenarios
-- Your opponent has Joel Embiid.
-He will score either $60$, $70$, or $80$ points across the week
-- You don't know if your opponent has Jayson Tatum, Joel Embiid, or Luka Doncic.
-Tatum will score $60$ points, Embiid will score $70$, and Doncic will score $80$

-From your perspective, these two scenarios are the same.
-Therefore any sensible scoring system should treat player-to-player standard deviation and week-to-week standard deviation in the same way, which G-score does and Z-score does not

-## 5. Simulation results
+## 5. Head-to-head simulation results

 All of our logic has relied on the simplifying assumption that other drafters are picking players randomly, which is definitely innacurate.
 We can't take it for granted that G-scores actually work when that assumption is removed.
 We can, however, simulate actual drafts and see how G-score does against Z-score.